 Windsors come in a variety of styles, including armchairs, side chairs, rockers, and - as many students of a certain age remember - writing chairs.
 There are even Windsor settees.
 The spindled backs come in several heights and shapes too, and Windsor chairs are usually identified by that feature: "low back," "comb back," "bow back," for example.

 But the best-known, the version that seems to be the quintessential Windsor, is the sack-back or hoop-back.
-This is usually an armchair with a semi-circular back (as shown in the photo above).
+This is usually an armchair with a semi-circular back.
 These are the ones that often appear in portraits of prominent colonial figures and, as the American Revolution approached, members of the Second Continental Congress.
 In fact, cabinetmaker Francis Trumble made more than a hundred of them for the Philadelphia State House in the 1770s where the Declaration of Independence was drafted.

 Other Windsor chair characteristics to note:

 - Windsor chairs were made of a combination of cheaper woods: hickory - an especially pliable wood - for the spindles; pine for the seat; maple, ash, or oak for other components.

 - To disguise the mixture of timber, they were painted: dark green, brown, or black were colors of choice, but lighter hues - reds, yellow, and even white - were used, too.

 - The slightly sunken saddle seats are typically shield- or oval-shaped.